What made you come out of bed this morning?

 Now I would love to hear from you.
 How would you describe your personal purpose in this phase of your life?

-Wishing you a wonderful rest of your day!
+Wishing you a purposeful rest of your day!